lizhangqu/support-application/README.md

 ### support-application

-support-application is a library which can get the information about the application like applicationContext, appName, versionName, versionCode, isDebugAble.
+support-application is a library which can get the information about the application like applicationContext, appName, versionName, versionCode, isDebugAble without context.

 #### gradle compile